- Social Services

 - contact the agency to have an application mailed to you or,

-- complete a phone application for Medicaid benefits.
+- complete a phone application for Medicaid benefits or,

-If you wish to send verification documents (such as income verification, rent, etc.), please fax the documents to the agency at 704-216-7937 or upload the documents to the secure portal by clicking here.
+If you wish to send verification documents (such as income verification, rent, etc.), please fax the documents to the agency at 704-216-7937 or upload the documents to the secure portal.
 This portal is a secure upload.

 Please note that documents received are pulled each work day to add to customer’s record.